Last Updated on May 1, 2023

 Is Eating Pomegranate Good for Pregnancy?
 The Benefits

-The fruit of the pomegranate, which are the seeds or arils, is also safe and healthy for pregnancy.
+The fresh fruit of the pomegranate, which are the seeds or arils, is also safe and healthy for pregnancy.
 You can find them fresh or even in the grocery store’s frozen section.
 In addition, these seeds contain high amounts of fiber, which prevents constipation during pregnancy – something that many pregnant women may find useful to know!

 Fiber not only helps to support a healthy digestive system and regular bowel movements, but it also helps to control blood sugar levels when consuming fruit because fiber slows down the digestion and absorption of sugar in the blood (source: Mayo Clinic).